angular/material-start/README.md

-While AngularJS is client-side-only technology and it's possible to create AngularJS webapps that don't require a backend server at all, we recommend serving the project files using a local webserver during development to avoid issues with security restrictions (sandbox) in browsers.
+While AngularJS is client-side-only technology and it's possible to create AngularJS webapps that don't require a backend server at all, we recommend serving the project files using a local web server during development to avoid issues with security restrictions (sandbox) in browsers.
 The sandbox implementation varies between browsers, but quite often prevents things like cookies, xhr, etc to function properly when an html page is opened via `file://` scheme instead of `http://`.

 ### Running the App during Development

-The angular-seed project comes preconfigured with a local development webserver.
+The angular-seed project comes pre-configured with a local development web server.
 It is a node.js tool called [http-server][http-server].
 You can install http-server globally:

 ```